-e Defaults for Work Order section of the Work Orders table viewer lets you ntrol important aspects of the work order.
+control important aspects of the work order.
 In particular, you can specify: The format used for work order identification numbers.
-The default format is $\$00000001, \00000002 , and so on.
+The default format is $\mbox{WO }0000001, \mbox{WO }00000002$ , and so on.
 However, you can change this to suit the needs of your organization.
 The starting point for numbering work orders.
 For example, if your organization has already used work orders up to 10,000, you can tell MainBoss to start numbering at 10,001.
 Additional text that should appear on a printed work order.
 For example, you can add blank lines in case workers need to write in materials that were used but weren't on the original work order.
 You can also add lines for authorization signatures and other information that workers are expected to fill in.

+The Defaults for Work Order section of the Work Orders table viewer lets you

-Det wir wir set any of these defaults, go to Work Orders in the control panel, click on the faults for Work Order section, then click Edit Defaults .
-MainBoss will open a ndow where you can change the current defaults.
-For information about the default ndow, see the online help (click the Help button at the bottom of the window, or press 1>).
-Cr eating Work Orders Here are some ways you can create a work order: From scratch: Go to Work Orders in the control panel, then click New Work Order.
-This opens a window containing a blank work order.
-You can then fill in all the blanks.
-From an existing request: Go to Requests, select a request, then click Create Work Order.
-MainBoss opens a new work order, with some of the fields already filled in.
-For example, the "Subject" line of the work order will be the same as the original request.
-From a planned maintenance job: Go to Unit Maintenance Plans, select a unit maintenance plan, then click Create unplanned Maintenance Work Order.
+To set any of these defaults, go to Work Orders in the control panel, click on the Defaults for Work Order section, then click Edit Defaults.
+MainBoss will open a window where you can change the current defaults.
+For information about the default window, see the online help (click the Help button at the bottom of the window, or press <F1>).